👉🏼 Click here to Join I ❤️ .NET WhatsApp Channel to get 🔔 notified about new articles and other updates.

 Improve

-In this article, let's learn about how to Unit Test HTTP Client in .NET.
+In this article, let's learn about how to Unit Test HTTPClient in .NET.

 Note: If you have not done so already, I recommend you read the article on Extending HTTPClient with Custom Http Message Handlers in dotnet.

-In this article, lets focus on unit testing http client in dotnet.
 There are multiple ways to Unit Test HTTP Client in dotnet.
 Most of the examples you will find on the internet will be using Moq or NSubstitute.
 But I prefer to write Custom Http Message Handlers to Unit Test HTTP Client in dotnet.

 Note: If you have not done so already, I recommend you read the article on Implementing TDD in C# .Net.